 - HR concerns

 - Recently upgraded systems

 - Systems in the process of being upgraded

 - And I would be remiss if I didn’t add coronavirus!

 What did I miss?
 I’d love to hear your thoughts.
-Also, if you’re interested in seeing the tools we’ve developed to overcome these hurdles, we’re hosting a webinar this Thursday, April 30 at 1pm CDT.
+Also, if you’re interested in seeing the tools we’ve developed to overcome these hurdles, we’re hosting a webinar Thursday, June 23, 12:30pm CDT.
 We’d love for you to join us!